 One aspect is its reliance on tourism.
 Tourism is probably its biggest industry, followed by shipping, and fruit and vegetables, not counting theft of its national treasures.
 Though Scotland has a huge tourist industry it isn’t it’s main money maker.
 And Scotland’s exports rise to the hundreds of billions annually.

-Those on the Right who dismiss Greece – usually for its left-wing sympathies – overlook it was an ally in the Second World War against Germany and maintained a resistance movement throughout invasion.
+Those on the Right who dismiss Greece – usually for its left-wing sympathies – overlook it was an ally in the Second World War and maintained a resistance movement throughout invasion.
 For its sacrifice it was denied a share in the US Marshall Plan.
-The US refused to help a dedicated socialist government, another example of meddling in the affairs of a sovereign state.
+The US refused to help a dedicated socialist government, another example of the US of A meddling in the affairs of a sovereign state.

-The Greek ruling party, Syriza, under prime minister Alexis Tsipras, has complained bitterly and consistently to Angela Merkel of Germany’s unfulfilled wartime duty.
+The Greek ruling party, Syriza, under prime minister Alexis Tsipras, has complained bitterly and consistently of Germany’s unfulfilled wartime duty, his protests sent direct to the German premier Angela Merkel.

 The ‘lost’ amount of Greece’s €279 billion was identified recently by Greek Deputy Finance Minister Dimitris Mardas, based on calculations by Greece’s General Accounting Office.
 The sum includes €10.3 billion Greece wants as compensation for the forced loan – meaning at the point of a rifle – that the Nazis extorted from the Bank of Greece.